History with Sociology BA (Hons)

 Key Information Set (KIS) Data is only gathered for undergraduate full-time courses.
 There are a number of reasons why this course does not have KIS data associated with it.
 For example, it may be a franchise course run at a partner college or a course designed for continuing professional development.

-How has the world changed around us over time?
-How does change happen and how does the past influence present day events?
-Combining history with sociology will provide you with a richer understanding of the richness, complexity and diversity of modern life.
+How has the world changed around us?
+How does the past influence present day events?
+Combining history with sociology will provide you with a richer understanding of the complexity and diversity of modern life.

 - mortar board

 - Innovative teaching methods: taught by internationally renowned historians who contribute to public policy debate and publish original research.